Reviewed: 21st January 2013

 For this reason, it is always preferable to enter administration voluntarily rather than wait to be wound up forcefully by creditors.
 However, even if a creditor has already filed a petition to put your company into receivership, administration, or liquidation, it may still be possible for you to postpone these actions by entering into a company administration voluntarily.

 If you’re concerned about the legal ramifications of winding up a company with debt, feel free to call us on 0800 644 6080 for a free consultation.
 We’ll help you understand what to expect when winding up your company, and offer our advice on whether you should consider other options as well.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.